ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 You may get a pop-up saying that the installation was blocked because it is an unknown app.
 Tap **"More details"** and then **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).

-(If you get an installation error see the [YTM troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-troubleshooting.md#issues-with-patching--installation).)
+> If you get an installation error see the [YTM troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-troubleshooting.md#issues-with-patching--installation).

 # **4. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YTM Extended app.
 To find these settings, open YT Music Extended > Profile picture > Settings.
 From there you can configure the ReVanced Extended, Return YouTube Dislike, and SponsorBlock settings (if you include the necessary patches).

-You can see what all of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/ytm-rvx-features/).
+You can see screenshots demonstrating what all of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/ytm-rvx-features/).